HAL'AW TOWNHOUSES (Golden Eagle)

 - Sustainable, green design elements include: energy efficient design, use of verandas and large overhangs for protection from the hot summer sun, accessible units

 A self construction process was employed.
 Local materials and resources were utilized.
-All logs were harvested and prepared by the community from their own wood lot.
+All logs were harvested and prepared by the community from their own renewable wood lot.